Cognigy/Documentation/docs/en/docs/agent-assist/migration/integrating-agent-assist-with-cognigy-ai-app-helm-chart.md

   enabled: true
 ```

-This secret `agent-assist-api-key` contains an `api-key` field and is used for authenticating the Agent Assist API Rest and WebSocket API.
+This `agent-assist-api-key` secret contains an `api-key` field and is used for authenticating both the Agent Assist API Rest and WebSocket API.

 ### Add Environment Variables